tmfsd/KOReader-Icon/README.md

 **Only tested on a PocketBook Era Color!**

-Instructions for how to change the app icon can be found here: https://github.com/jjrrw174/PocketBook-Desktop-and-App-Customizations/tree/main
+Instructions for how to change the app icon (and the name of the app) can be found here: https://github.com/jjrrw174/PocketBook-Desktop-and-App-Customizations/tree/main